uksrc/archive-service/detail.md

 quarkus.oidc.credentials.secret=${OIDC_CLIENT_SECRET}
 ```

+**Warning:** OIDC_CLIENT_SECRET & OIDC_CLIENT_ID are expected to set as environment variables so they don't have to appear in the application itself.

 Restrict the APIs with the desired group(s)

 Change the test group ``prototyping-groups/mini-src`` with the group your users need to be a member of.